 - It’s rare to find a stroller with an adjustable handle – especially travel strollers.
 Given that my husband and I are different heights, an adjustable handle would be great.

-We would highly recommend the Inglesina Quid Stroller for fellow parents who plans to travel internationally with babies or toddlers.
+We would highly recommend the Inglesina Quid Stroller for fellow parents who plans to travel with babies or toddlers.
 With a baby on the way, we plan to get plenty more use out of this travel stroller.
 Given the multi-recline positions, it will be our infant travel stroller when our daughter is 3 months old!

 We’ve even started to use our Quid stroller more around town at home instead of our larger, bulkier stroller.